Meet OCC's President: Dr. Angelica Loera Suarez

-An educational leader for more than 30 years who is committed to the transformational power of the community colleges, Dr. Angelica Suarez serves as the 11th President of Orange Coast College (OCC).
-She oversees Orange County's largest community college, which has been serving students since 1947.
+On July 2019, Dr. Angelica Loera Suarez began serving as the 11th President of Orange Coast College (OCC).
+An educational leader for more than 30 years, she oversees Orange County's largest community college, which has been serving students since 1947.
 With a student population of more than 20,000, OCC provides exemplary programs leading to Associate degrees and certificates in more than 130 career programs.
 OCC is a leader in transfers to four-year institutions, a designated "Military Friendly Institution," a qualifying Hispanic Serving Institution (HSI) and boasts the only community college sailing and seamanship program in the state.

 At Southwestern College, her steadfast commitment to increasing access for all students resulted in the design of intentional pathways for students through support services inside and outside of the classroom, such as a First Year Experience Program, HSI/Title V's Doorways to the Future program, and the Student Veterans Resource Center.
 True to this commitment, she led efforts to build two new comprehensive education centers in the communities of Otay Mesa and San Ysidro.